turingschool/mod-0-project-fe/section3/reflection.md

   console.log(<variable name>[i]);
   }`
 - The part about `.length` when looping through Arrays
-- This seems to allow you to change the array in a more dynamic ways
+- This seems to allow you to change the array in a more dynamic way
 - What other things can you do to keep loops and arrays more dynamic?